 Rose Bowl Game football game tickets also go on sale January 1 for the following year.
 If you want to go, you'll need to be ready that day and no later.
 All the ins and out and strategies are in the Rose Bowl game guide

 As soon as restaurants are announced for Los Angeles Restaurant Week, start choosing your them and making reservations.
 Use the guide to Los Angeles Restaurant Week to get oriented.

-On January 1 at 8:00 a.m.
-Pacific Time, California State Parks releases campground reservations for the entire month of January at once.
+If you want to go camping at a California state park in January, make your reservations six months ahead of time in July.
 Use this guide to find out how to make those reservations before they are gone.Continue to 3 of 3 below.

 03 of 03

 More About California in January

 It Might Rain in January...
 It might put a damper on your travel plans, but we can't control what Mother Nature does.
 Just in case your vacation plans are sinking faster than the Titanic, here are some ideas for things to do on a rainy day in California: